Boatowners and Marinas

 - Reduce, reuse, recycle.

 - Report illegal dumping to your local U.S. Coast Guard (USCG) Sector Office.
 Use Channel 16 on your VHF marine radio or call (800) 424-8802 to locate the Sector Office near you.
 The Coast Guard's HOMEPORT website is an online portal for local and national USCG information.

 - Serve as an example to others and encourage them to help keep the oceans free of debris.

-- Participate in a Clean Marina program, either through NOAA's Clean Marina Initiative or through your state.
+- Participate in a Clean Marina program.

 - Set up and clearly label recycling bins for your staff and customers.